tam4385/PhraseHunter/README.md

+Description: PHRASEHUNTER, a word guessing game complete with winning and losing modals.
+Created to demonstrate the use of objects in a program.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/tam4385/PhraseHunter/edit/master/README.md) to maintain and preview the content for your website in Markdown files.